Ortham/ortham.github.io/_posts/2015-03-11-boss-vs-loot-one-year-on.md

 ---
 title:  "BOSS vs. LOOT In Numbers"
 date:   2015-03-11
-summary: "Analysing the stats, one year on."
+excerpt: "Analysing the stats, one year on."
 ---

 LOOT's first release, v0.5.0, was made on the 31st of March, 2014.
 Almost one year on, I thought I'd take a look at some stats to see how it's performing against its predecessor, BOSS.